adnankan01/Adnans_Portfolio/Online Store AB Testing/README.md

-## Making Business Decisions Based on Data Project Description
+## Making Business Decisions Based on Data Project
+### Objective:
-- You are an analyst at a big online store.
+You are an analyst at a big online store.
 Together with the marketing department, you've compiled a list of hypotheses that may help boost revenue.
 You need to prioritize these hypotheses, launch an A/B test, and analyze the results.

 ### Description of the data
 Data used in the first part of the project